pykafe/notas/project/README.md

 - CSS saves a lot of work.
 It can control the layout of multiple web pages all at once.
 - External stylesheets are stored in CSS files.
 ## what is html?
+HTML is a computer language devised to allow website creation.
+These websites can then be viewed by anyone else connected to the Internet.
+It is relatively easy to learn, with the basics being accessible to most people in one sitting; and quite powerful in what it allows you to create.
+It is constantly undergoing revision and evolution to meet the demands and requirements of the growing Internet audience under the direction of the » W3C, the organisation charged with designing and maintaining the language.
 ## what is endless pagination?
+This application provides Twitter- and Digg-style pagination, with multiple and lazy pagination and optional Ajax support.
+It is devoted to implementing web pagination in very few steps.
 ## what is flat?
 ## what is haystack?
 ## what is regitrations?